sanderheilbron/UserAgents.plist/README.md

 ## Requirements
 * Mac: Safari 4 or later
-* To enable user-agent switching, you need first to activate the Developer menu in the ‘Advanced’ tab of Safari’s preferences.
+* To enable User Agent switching, you need first to activate the Developer menu in the ‘Advanced’ tab of Safari’s preferences.